Home - Dinner - Chicken - Chicken Breast - Crispy Breaded Chicken Breast Cutlets

 Slicing chicken cutlets

-To streamline the process for cooking breaded chicken cutlets, this recipe starts with thin-cut chicken breasts that are quickly pan-fried.
+I tested the process to streamline cooking breaded chicken cutlets, so this recipe starts with thin-cut chicken breasts that are quickly pan-fried.
+The chicken cutlets finish cooking to perfection in the oven, which takes about 10 minutes.

 Browned chicken cutlets on a platter, with herb sprigs, shaved Parmesan and lemon wedges.